 Geriatric Use: Safety and effectiveness in a geriatric population have not been established.
-Clinical studies of tretinoin did not include sufficient numbers of subjects aged 65 and over to cut here.
+Clinical studies of tretinoin did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger patients.

-Adverse Reactions: The skin of certain sensitive individuals may Adverse Reactions: The skin of certain sensitive individuals may become excessively red, edematous, blistered, or crusted.
-If these effects occur, the medication should either be discontinued until the integrity of the skin is restored, or the medication should be adjusted to a level the patient can tolerate.
-True contact allergy to topical tretinion is rarely encountered.
-Temporary hyper- or hypoojgmentation has been reported with repeated application of tretinion.
-Some individuals have been reported to have heightened susceptibility to sunlight while under treatment with tretinoin.
-To date, all adverse effects of tretinion have been reversible upon discontinuance of therany (see Dosan and Administration Section.) discontinuance of therapy (see Dosage and Administration Section)
+Adverse Reactions: The skin of certain sensitive individuals may become excessively red, edematous, blistered, or crusted.
+If these effects occur, the medication should either be discontinued until energi occur, the inequation's stoud entre the discutinities unit the integrity of the skin is restored, or the medication should be adjusted to a level the patient can tolerate.
+True contact allergy to topical tretinoin is rarely encountered.
+Temporary hyper- or hypopigmentation has been reported with repeated application of tretinoin.
+Some individuals have been reported to have heightneed meanerith With environment of the second to the topication. susceptibility to sunlight while under treatment with tretinoin.
+To date, all adverse effects of tretinoin have been reversible upon discontinuance of therapy (see Dosage and Administration Section).

 Overdosage: If medication is applied excessively, no more rapid or better results will be obtained and marked redness, peeling, or discomfort may occur.
-Oral ingestion of the drug may lead to side effects as those associated with excessive oral intake of Vitamin A.
+Oral ingestion of the drug may lead to the same side effects as those associated with excessive oral intake of Vitamin A.